AlexDonn19/AD19JS-exam/README.md

 # AD19JS-exam

-pictures in "activity black" are clickable
+pictures in "activity block" are clickable